Benny & Joon: Production

-Laura Dern and Woody Harrelson were originally cast to play the title roles.
-Dern changed her mind, and Harrelson quit to take a role in Indecent Proposal.
+Woody Harrelson was originally cast to play the role of Benny, while Laura Dern was considered for the role of Joon.
+Dern passed on the role, and Harrelson quit to take a role in Indecent Proposal.
 Aidan Quinn was brought in at the last minute to replace Harrelson.
 A lawsuit later ensued with Winona Ryder, who was dating Johnny Depp at the time and was slated to play Joon after Dern quit.
 Depp and Ryder broke up, leaving the role of Joon open, which was given to Masterson just days before production began.